vina-cpu/IS601Homework3/readme.md

 1. pytest
 2. pytest --pylint
 3. pytest --pylint --cov
+4. pytest --num_records=10

 -note: tests for the operation and calculation classes are in test_calculator.py, and tests for the history and calculator classes are in test_history.py
 The Calculator class is in __init__.py, and it is the main class for running calculations, history, and operations in one go

--note: i am also convinced that my slight loss of coverage is due to the if-statements not being run if i don't run into a case it matches, but i don't want the test to fail either, so that is my explanation of why there is a slight loss of coverage
+-note: i am also convinced that my slight loss of coverage in tests/test_for_num_records.py, tests/test_history.py, and conftest.py is due to the if-statements and except statements not being run if i don't run into a case it matches, but i don't want the test to fail either, so that is my explanation of why there is a slight loss of coverage -for the main.py function loss of coverage, i didn't know how to test the main function itself, so that's why it is so low;
+i also was not able to figure out how to trigger the exception as {e} exception case, so that accounts for another missed line

 ## requirements
 1. add, subtract, multiply, divide